A descent principle for compactly supported extensions of functors: Hypersheaves with values in a complete category

-is a limit diagram in $\C$. \end{defn} If $\C$ is the category of Kan complexes $\S$, then by \cite[Theorem 1.3]{DHI} this is equal to the category $\hsh(\X;\S)$ we defined earlier as underlying $\infty$-category of the localisation of global projective model structure on $\psh(\X;\sset)$ at $\tau$-local equivalences.
-This implies that $\hsh(\X;\S)$ depends only on the category of set-valued sheaves $\shv(\X;\set)$.
+\begin{rmk} If $\C$ is the category of Kan complexes $\S$, then by \cite[Theorem 1.3]{DHI} this is equal to the category $\hsh(\X;\S)$ we defined in Section \ref{section:dimension} as underlying $\infty$-category of the localisation of global projective model structure on $\psh(\X;\sset)$ at $\tau$-local equivalences.
+However, $\hsh(\X;\S)$ can also be presented by Jardine's local injective model structure on the category $\sh(\X;\sset)$ of simplicial sheaves (\cite[Theorem 5]{jardine}).
+The cofibrations in this model structure are objectwise injections of simplicial sets, and the weak equivalences are $\tau$-local equivalences between simplicial sheaves.
+Note that this model category only depends on the category of set-valued sheaves $\shv(\X;\set)$.
 Therefore if $i:\X \to \Y$ induces an equivalence $i^*:\shv(\Y;\set) \to \sh(\X;\set)$, it follows that $i$ also induces an equivalence